frogermcs/frogermcs.github.io/_posts/2016-06-12-inject-everything-viewholder-and-dagger-2-example.md

 tags: [android, dagger 2, multibinding, autofactory]
 ---

 The main purpose of Dependency Injection pattern which is implemented by Dagger 2 is that DI separates the creation of a client's dependencies from the client's behavior.
-In practice it means that all calls of `new` operator, `newIstance()` and others shouldn't be invoked in places other than Dagger's Modules.
+In practice it means that all calls of `new` operator, `newInstance()` and others shouldn't be invoked in places other than Dagger's Modules.

 ### *The price of Dagger-everything*

 *The purpose of this post is to show what we can do, not what we should do.
-That's why it's important to know what we give in return > for separating creation from behavior.*
+That's why it's important to know what we give in return for separating creation from behavior.*
-*If you want to use Dagger 2 for almost everything in your project you will quickly see that big piece of 64k methods count limit is > used by generated code for injections.*
+*If you want to use Dagger 2 for almost everything in your project you will quickly see that big piece of 64k methods count limit is used by generated code for injections.*

-#Inject everything example
+# Inject everything example

 Probably the best known code example of Dagger 2 shows how to inject simple object (e.g. Presenter) to Activity and looks similar to this: